wheeler-dev/whiskey_release_radar/README.md

 ### **About:**

-This application uses [puppeteer](https://github.com/puppeteer/puppeteer) to frequently check the available products for several different liquor online shops based in germany.
+This application uses [puppeteer](https://github.com/puppeteer/puppeteer) to frequently check the available products of several different liquor online shops based in germany.
 Once the available products have been extracted they will be safed into a JSON file in the /storage subdirectory and another run will be queued.
 Products consist of a title and price attribute, as well as a link to the products detail page where it can be bought.
-On every subsequent run, the new product list will be compared to the previously stored one to aquire the new releases.
+On every subsequent run, the new product list will be compared to the previously stored one to aquire any newly released products.
 A list of those new releases will then be sent to the provided email adress.

 ### **Prerequisites:**

+> Node and npm

 > This app needs to be authorized with a google account to send e-mails through it.<br/>
 > The gmail api needs to be activated for this account in the [google api console](https://console.cloud.google.com/apis).<br/>
 > A more detailed guide on how to setup an account for usage with google apis can be found [here](https://developers.google.com/identity/protocols/oauth2).
 > After creating credentials, the generated _credentials.json_ file needs to be placed at the root of this project.<br/>
-> Helpful tip: Setting your _credentials.json_ "redirect_uris" to `["urn:ietf:wg:oauth:2.0:oob", "http://localhost"]` for your desktop application may help, if you encountering redirect issues during the authentication process
+> Helpful tip: Setting your _credentials.json_ `"redirect_uris"` to `["urn:ietf:wg:oauth:2.0:oob", "http://localhost"]` for your desktop application may help, if you encountering redirect issues during the authentication process

 ### **How to run:**